hfakoor222/Routing_Diagnostics_App/README.md

 are transmitted using SCP (which network devices support).
 Obtaining the device configurations, and running network diagnostics is threaded, so the processes run in parallel (considering GIL).

 Obtaining configurations is done via regex.findall: the configurations from devices are split into blocks.
-So searching for the first and last item in a block, or any and any,  returns results.
+So searching for the first and last item in a block, or any and any item,  returns results.
 The user can search for

       [router ospf, redistribute bgp]